Nemea (mythology)

 In Greek mythology, Nemea (/ˈniːmiə/; Ancient Greek: Νεμέα or Νεμέαν means 'wooded district') was the eponymous nymph of Nemea, a district between Cleonae and Phlius in Argolis.
+She is sometimes depicted bringing water to Heracles after his fight with the Nemean Lion.

 Family

-Nemea was one of the naiad daughters of the river-god Asopus and possibly Metope, the river-nymph daughter of the river Ladon.
+Nemea was one of the daughters of the river-god Asopus and possibly Metope, the river-nymph daughter of the river Ladon.
 She was the sister of Salamis, Aegina, Corcyra, Thebe, Antiope, Cleone, Harpina, Plataea (Oeroe), and Tanagra.
+In one of Aeschylus's plays, she is the mother of Archemoros.

 In some account, Nemea's parentage is attributed to Zeus and Selene, the goddess of the moon.